Core Idea

 Connection to Designation Momentum

 Past ratings create institutional memory.
 An engineer calibrated as “Exceeds” builds momentum that makes future downward adjustments socially difficult — even when warranted.
-This is why applying the rules rigorously from the start matters more than correcting drift later.
+Applying the rules rigorously from the start matters more than correcting drift later.

 Related Concepts